DennisSchmitz/Jovian_archive/README.md

 ### Visualizations

-All data are visualized via an interactive web-report, [as shown here](#example-jovian-report), which includes:
+All data are visualized via an interactive web-report, [as shown here][example_report], which includes:

 - A collation of interactive QC graphs via `MultiQC`.
 - Taxonomic results are presented on three levels: